odtp-org/odtp-manuals/docs/installation/odtp-third-party-services.md

 ODTP requires two external services to function.
 Please ensure that you have installed them in docker on your machine.
 In square bracket "[]" you find variables that you have to provide before running a command.
+The square brackets need to be replaced by your name.
 These variable are also reused in the installation of ODTP and other services, please have them ready.

 ## 1. Get your IP address